PJZ9n/ResourcePackTools/README.md

 /** @var Plugin $this */

 $version = new ResourcePackVersion(0, 0, 1);
+//The path you specify here is like a cache file.
 $pack = new FileResourcePack($this->getDataFolder() . "pack.zip", $this, $version);
 //Add the files.
 $pack->addFile("test.png");// resources/test.png, pack-path: hogeplugin/test.png